 Origins of the Museum & the new project

 Gairloch Heritage Museum opened in 1977 at Achtercairn Steading, to house the growing collection of artefacts donated by local people for which a permanent home was clearly needed.
-Our logo has always been (with different designs through the years) the fish symbol of the Pictish carved stone, the first of only two ever found on the west coast mainland.
-This remains one of the really special objects in the collection.

 In 2009 we were one of the first cohort of independent Highland museums to achieve national accreditation, in recognition of our high standards in the delivery of museum services.
 We have always been an important visitor attraction for the area and been graded as 4* by VisitScotland since 2014.